joealden/corum-client/docs/3-development.md

 }
 ```

-* placeholder explanation
-* mention the fact there is an also a `downvoteButtonClick function`, but it is
-  not referenced here because it is very similar to this function

 ##### `createVote`

+* placeholder
+* Talk about that this also has similar functions called `updateVote` and
+  `deleteVote`

 ```js
 createVote(variables) {